Sulaiman Almas

-Sulaiman Almas alternatively known as Salman Al-mas, (سليمان الماس), is a former Qatari football footballer who played for Al-Oruba and represented the Qatar national team at the Gulf Cup in the 1970s.
+Sulaiman Almas alternatively known as Salman Al-mas, (سليمان الماس), is a former Qatari football footballer who played for Al-Esteqlal and represented the Qatar national team at the Gulf Cup in the 1970s.

 Club career

-Almas played for Al-Oruba in the 1970s, winning several Qatari League titles.
+Almas played for Al-Esteqlal in the 1970s, winning several Qatari League titles.

 International career

 Almas played from 1970 till 1979, he first participated in the 1970 Gulf Cup, scoring a goal against Kuwait in a 2–4 defeat.
-In the 1976 Gulf Cup he scored the winning goal against rivals Saudi Arabia to enable Qatar to win the game on home soil.
+In the 1976 Gulf Cup, he scored a spectacular header against arch-rivals Saudi Arabia to enable Qatar to win the game on home soil.
 In the same tournament, he scored against United Arab Emirates and Oman.
 Almas last played for Qatar at the 1979 Gulf Cup.